Human Nutritional Sciences (HNSC)

 The application of nutritional regimens to meet exercise requirements and improve athletic performance.
 Current practices and recommendations for different types of sports will be examined.

-HNSC 4362 Nutrition Option Practicum 6 cr
+HNSC 4366 Human Nutritional Sciences Practicum 6 cr

 HNSC 4500 Clinical Nutrition I 3 cr